Hamburg-Altona–Neumünster railway: Upgrades

-There continues to be single track between Eidelstedt and Kaltenkirchen, on individual sections between Eidelstedt and Eidelstedt Zentrum, between Quickborn and Ulzburg Süd and between Kaltenkirchen Süd and Kaltenkirchen.
+There continues to be single track between Eidelstedt and Kaltenkirchen, on individual sections between Eidelstedt and Eidelstedt Zentrum, between Quickborn and Ellerau and between Kaltenkirchen Süd and Kaltenkirchen.

 The entire line is controlled from the AKN operations centre in Kaltenkirchen via local electronic interlockings.

-All stations on the southern sector from Kaltenkirchen to Eidelstedt are equipped with electronic passenger information displays with the exception of Schnelsen; on the northern section individual stations such as Bad Bramstedt and Neumünster Süd are so equipped.
+All stations on the southern sector from Kaltenkirchen to Eidelstedt are equipped with electronic passenger information displays; on the northern section individual stations such as Bad Bramstedt and Neumünster Süd are so equipped.

 Former stations

 Elsensee station lay between Hasloh and Quickborn Süd and was mainly used by employees of the Thörlschen margarine factory.
 This was closed during World War II due to air raids and moved to Hamburg-Harburg.
 Although superfluous, the station was only that closed in 1974 during the reconstruction of the line.

 Gut Gayen station lay between Bad Bramstedt and Wiemersdorf.
 A sandy platform still exists.

 Until 2002, Eidelstedt Ost station was a few hundred metres to the north of the current Eidelstedt Zentrum station.